 For this criteria, one can present contracts which established a high remuneration, tax returns, pay slips or evidence of prizes or other awards with significant monetary value.

 We frequently receive questions about the O-1 visa and its requirements.
 In an effort to help you obtain as much information needed as possible, we have compiled those that we think are the most commonly asked questions.
 So please feel free to visit our O-1 Visa Frequently Asked Questions page to find more information on this subject or contact us directly.

-If you think you may qualify for an O visa contact us today.
+If you think you may qualify for an O1 visa contact us today.
 Our professional team is dedicated to helping individuals with all of their migration needs, including O visa applications.
-Suzanne Vazquez and Maud Poudat, Board certified by the FL Bar as experts in Immigration and Nationality Law, are very experienced and have helped many clients in the past.
+Attorneys Suzanne Vazquez and Maud Poudat, Board certified as experts in Immigration and Nationality Law by the Florida Bar, are very experienced and have helped many clients in the past.
+Our legal team also includes a Hispanic immigration attorney who can help you in your own language.
 Call our Immigration Law Firm today during office hours at (407) 674-6968 and we will be glad to help you.
 If you have an emergency after office hours please call us at (407) 925-2554 and we will contact you shortly.
-You may also fill in the online form provided in this page or send us an e-mail at email@example.com and one of our O1 Visa Attorneys in Orlando will get back to you as soon as possible.
+You may also fill in the online form provided in this page and one of our O1 Visa Attorneys in Orlando will get back to you as soon as possible.